-The Riverside Town Council met in regular session at 6:00 pm at the Riverside Town Hall with Mayor Leroy Stephenson presiding.
-Council members present were Fred Lorenz and Ed Golden.
-Also in attendance were Lee Ann Stephenson, Sandy Martin, Janice White and Riverside Clerk/Treasurer Jana C. Cook.
-Councilmember Mark Helwick joined the meeting by Zoom at 6:40 pm.
+The Riverside Town Council met in regular session at 5:00 pm at the Riverside Town Hall with Mayor Leroy Stephenson presiding.
+Council members present were Fred Lorenz, Ed Golden and Mark Helwick.
+Also in attendance was Helen Weiland representing South Central WY EMSJPB and Riverside Clerk/Treasurer Jana C. Cook.

 PLEDGE OF ALLEGIANCE: Mayor Stephenson led those in attendance in the Pledge of Allegiance.

-SPECIFIC PURPOSE TAX: Council approved the 8th requisition in the amount of $1,368.75.
+SPECIFIC PURPOSE TAX: The council approved requisition #17 in the amount of $10,254.00 earlier in the meeting.

 ACTION ITEMS: There were no action items.

 ADDITIONS TO THE AGENDA: The clerk told the council the stop sign at First Street and Carbon is gone.
 Mayor Stephenson said he thinks it is under the snow across the street in the lamb pasture.

 GRAND ENCAMPMENT MUSEUM: The council again read a letter from the museum requesting a $500.00 donation to help with paying utilities.
 The clerk said she spoke to Encampment Town Clerk Doreen Harvey and got copies of a letter and an agreement used when sending money to organizations.
 Helwick said he supported the amount of the donation saying “it’s not a lot of money” to help the museum.
 Mayor Stephenson told the clerk to send a letter stipulating what the donation will be used for.
 Golden moved with Helwick seconding to approve the donation and sending the letter.
 The motion passed.